GermainDuran/react-evernote-guided-project/README.md

 * Test out your routes with [Postman](https://www.getpostman.com/) to see how they work and what they return.
 * Look at the source code!
 There are many more routes that are not listed that may make your life easier.
 Use those development skills and hack the code!

-## Provided Code

-**Backend**

-* The entire backend API is complete for the baseline deliverables.
-* You should not have to modify this code unless you want to add stretch features that are not currently supported by this API.

-**Frontend**

-* All CSS styles are provided for you.
-* Many components are provided for you, but most are not completely functional.
-It is your job to read the code and figure out how to incorporate it into your app.

 ## Deliverables